 The Manhattan MLS is a multiple listings service that is operated by MANAR, which is short for the Manhattan Association of Realtors.
 This MLS seems to be on its last legs, and will likely be defunct in the near term.

-It really depends on what area you're looking to buy or sell a home, but if we want to be technical about it, the REBNY RLS is the dominant multiple listing service for New York City.
+Since NYC has so many MLS options you'll need to decide which is right for you.
+It will typically depend on what area you're looking to buy or sell a home, but if we want to be technical about it, the REBNY RLS is the dominant multiple listing service for New York City.
 They dominate the heart of the city and also see more sales volume than any of the other local MLS providers.
 It's also important to note that many REBNY member firms will also have membership in other multiple listing services such as OneKey or the NY State MLS.